omnetpp/docs.omnetpp.org/tictoc/index.md

 you'll get an error message similar to this one: `"Error: Class 'Txc1' not found -- perhaps its code was not linked in, or the class wasn't registered with Register_Class(), or in the case of modules and channels, with Define_Module()/Define_Channel()"`.
+{:.well}

 We redefine two methods from `cSimpleModule`: `initialize()` and `handleMessage()`.
 They are invoked from the simulation kernel: the first one only once, and the second one whenever a message arrives at the module.

 In `initialize()` we create a message object (`cMessage`), and send it out